kmdouglass/website/posts/a-very-brief-summary-of-fresnel-and-fraunhofer-diffraction-integrals.md

 Problem 4.16 is important because it is a basis for the development of the frequency analysis of image-forming systems in later chapters of Goodman.

-The purpose of 4.16 is to show that the diffraction pattern of an aperture by a spherical converging wave in the Fresnel regime is the Fraunhofer diffraction pattern of the aperture.
+The purpose of 4.16 is to show that the diffraction pattern of an aperture that is illuminated by a spherical converging wave in the Fresnel regime is the Fraunhofer diffraction pattern of the aperture.

 ## Part a: Quadratic phase approximation to the incident wave